RonnySk/JS_Challenge_Paper_Scissors_Rock/README.md

-Challenge to perform the classic rock-paper-scissors game using JS
+Challenge to perform the classic rock-paper-scissors game using JavaScript.